xubowenhaoren/Birdify/README.md

 ## Discussion

+### Evaluation

-### What worked well and didn’t and WHY do you think that’s the case?
+- What worked well and didn’t and Why do you think that’s the case?

-### Did you learn anything?

-We found an empirical rule from the training:
+### Conclusion

-- Small networks (such as InceptionV4) require less time for each epoch (when using the same GPU).
+- The size of the network can have a big impact on the training time.
+Small networks (such as InceptionV4) require less time for each epoch (when using the same GPU).
 However, they take more epochs to reduce their loss.
-- Bigger networks (such as EfficientNetV1-B5) require more time for each epoch.
+Bigger networks (such as EfficientNetV1-B5) require more time for each epoch.
 For instance, when using the same image resolution (512*512) and the maximum batch size as the Google Colab GPU permits, a typical EfficientNetV1-B5 epoch requires 60 minutes whereas an InceptionV4 epoch requires only 30 minutes.
 Nevertheless, Bigger networks requires less epochs to reduce the loss.

+- The law of diminishing returns apply to the tuning of hyper-parameters.
+During the training, we noticed that as we increase the number of epochs and the input resolution, the improvement of the test accuracy decreases.
+- Having more appealing features doesn't always give you better results.
+Instead run experiments and pick the right ones for your network.
+- Transfer learning can save you a lot of time.

 ### Can anything in this project apply more broadly to other projects?

+Yes!
+When new types of training data are available, our code can be used to generate other classifier models and are definitely not limited to birds.
+In addition, we've also added the following features that could be useful to gain insights about the training:

+- Smart training progress bar.
+Instead of periodically calculating and predicting the loss, we introduced a smart progress bar that outputs the loss and the current iteration in real time.
+The current code also computes the training/validation accuracy once every 100 iterations and updates the progress bar.
+- Automatic checkpointing, logging, and recovery.
+We used Google Colab to train our models.
+Since Google Colab has very strict usage limits, we've introduced automatic checkpoint recovery in case of GPU downtime.
+With this feature, our code automatically looks for the most recent checkpoint and automatically resumes the training.
+We've also added automatic logging to save the training loss and accuracy into an external file so that the relevant information are preserved even across notebook restarts.
+In our repo, we've also included code to parse the logs and generate the loss and accuracy graphs.